Edited just for you in September 2019, though the pictures of little Mack are so cute that I left them alone. 🙂

 When I say versatile, I mean versatile.
 Did I mention that it is easy to pull together with the simplest kitchen tasks–chopping, sauteing, tasting, and stewing.
 An infant could make it.
 (Almost.)

-I know you’re thinking about the movie.
-So am I. When I kept talking about ratatouille yesterday, this is where the conversation invariably went.
+I know you, Gentle Reader.
+You’re thinking about the movie.
+So am I. When I kept talking about ratatouille yesterday, the movie is where the conversation invariably went.

 Amalia: “Ratatouille!
 I love that movie; we should watch it again sometime!”

 Mack: “I’ll help you.
 If I can drive the tractor.
 Can I drive the tractor?
-And what’s rata-whatee?”
+And what’s rata-whatsee?”

 Me: “Amalia, want to help me chop veg for the ratatouille?”

 Amalia: “Ratatouille!
-I love that movie; can we watch it sometime soon?”
+I love that movie; can we watch it again sometime soon?”

 Mack: “I’ll help.
 If I can use the biggest, sharpest knife.
 Can I, Mom?
 What’s rata-whatsit?”